trekdemo/ruby-threading/slides.md

 * < 1.9 [Green threads](http://en.wikipedia.org/wiki/Green_threads)
 * \> 1.9 Native OS threads and fibers GIL/GVL

+Note:
+  Green threads managed by the VM, there is no real thread behind them Fibers are not real threads, their management is done by the developer

-# What is GIL a.k.a.
-GVL a.k.a. global lock?
+# What is GIL <span style="text-transform:lowercase;">a.k.a.</span> GVL <span style="text-transform:lowercase;">a.k.a.</span> global lock?
 * The GIL is a global lock around the execution of Ruby code.
 * The biggest implication is that Ruby code will never run in parallel on MRI.